-Financial instruments are measured and recognized in the Group in accordance with IFRS 9.
 Financial instruments recognized on the balance sheet include cash and cash equivalents, long-term and current unbilled customer receivables, accounts receivable (current billed customer receivables), accounts payable, interest-bearing liabilities and accrued expenses.

 A financial asset or liability is recognized on the balance sheet when the company becomes a party to the contractual terms of the instrument.
 Accounts receivable and accounts payable are recognized on the balance sheet when an invoice has been sent, respectively received.
 Financial assets are recognized on the balance sheet until the right to use the lease has been realized, or the company no longer has a right to use the asset.
 The same applies for components of a financial asset.
 Financial liabilities are derecognized from the balance sheet when RaySearch has satisfied its obligation, or when the obligation is otherwise extinguished.
 The same applies for components of a financial liability.